Andrew-ezeani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3) This script create a script that counts the number of directories in the PATH.
 4) This script prints a list of environment variables
 5) This script creates lists all local variables and environment variables, and functions.
+6) This script creates a new local variable with name BEST and value School